-We have dedicated sales organizations in all three business lines: acute care EHR, post-acute care EHR and business management, consulting and managed IT services.
+We have dedicated sales organizations in all three business units: RCM, EHR, and patient engagement.
 Many of our sales personnel are hired from within the Company and have previous experience in client support roles.
 We believe this experience positions them to more effectively sell our products and services within our target markets.
+We have also added some talent from outside the Company, creating a depth of experience we believe will enhance the effectiveness of the teams.
 Our sales organizations are generally divided into four areas: sales management, new client sales, existing client sales and sales support staff.
 New client sales staff are typically organized based on geographic territories, though we also have sales personnel that focus on national accounts in our post-acute care EHR business due to the number of national chain operators in that market.
 Our sales representatives who sell to existing clients have assigned clients within their territory, which is also geographically based.
 Some sales representatives in our services areas are assigned specifically to cross-sell services into our acute care EHR and post-acute care EHR client bases.
-A significant portion of the compensation for all sales personnel except for administrative support staff is commission based.
+A significant portion of the compensation for all sales personnel is commission based except for administrative support staff.